-We have strong links with local schools and colleges and are expanding and developing our network by offering targeted activities on campus to help them become familiar with the College and realise what HE, and the RAC in particular, can offer for the improvement of future potential and career development.
+We have strong links with local schools and colleges and are expanding and developing our network by offering targeted activities on campus.
+Through such activities, students become familiar with the College and realise what HE, and the RAC in particular, can offer for the improvement of future potential and career development.